How to Properly Maintain and Service Your Oxidizer

 After a successful SCCF pilot, Anguil’s engineers worked with the customer to provide the most effective and lowest-cost operating system.
 Flexibility, experience and constant pursuit of better design resulted in another satisfied Anguil customer.

-Hong Kong’s Kai Tak Airport was once the world’s busiest airport and eventually became the world’s largest remediation site once it was closed.
-When the airport was decommissioned, the government planned to rapidly clean up the site for commercial and residential development.
-After many years of soil penetration by various fuels and chemicals, the site required an extensive and sophisticated groundwater cleanup.
-The project consultant needed a treatment system that could destroy at least 95% of the volatile organic compounds (VOCs) and minimize operating cost.
-The project was highly publicized and generated intense government and public interest therefore the chosen treatment system had to be proven and reliable.
+Once the world’s busiest airport, Hong Kong’s Kai Tak Airport closed its runways in 1998.
+When the airport was decommissioned, the government planned to rapidly clean the site for commercial and residential development.
+After decades of various fuels and chemicals leeching into the soil, the site required an extensive and sophisticated groundwater cleanup.
+A system that could destroy a minimum of 95% of the volatile organic compounds (VOCs) and minimize operating costs was necessary.
+Since the project generated intense government interest, and was highly publicized, the chosen treatment system had to be both proven and reliable.

-After an extensive evaluation of various VOC treatment solutions the consultant selected an abatement system from Global Technologies, the remediation division of Anguil Environmental.
-Global’s extensive engineering support and industry-leading reliability, and its history of solving difficult remediation problems around the world, made Global the obvious choice.
-Global engineers performed a careful evaluation of the application data and recommended a Model 80 Remedi-Cat TM forced draft system.
-The system processes 8,000 SCFM (12,616 Nm3/hr) of VOC-laden air and provides at least 95% destruction rate efficiency.
+After an extensive evaluation of various VOC treatment solutions, the consultant selected a system from Global Technologies, the remediation division of Anguil Environmental.
+With their extensive engineering support, industry-leading reliability, and history of solving difficult remediation problems around the world, Global was the clear choice.
+Global engineers performed a careful evaluation of the data and recommended a Model 80 Remedi-Cat ™ forced draft system.
+The system processes 8,000 SCFM (12,616 Nm³/hr) of VOC-laden air and provides at least 95% destruction rate efficiency.

-Global Technologies’ experience with processing large air flows and varying organic loading was crucial to this project.
+Global Technologies’ experience with processing large air flows and irregular organic loading was crucial to this project.
 The proven performance of Global treatment systems provided the Kai Tak project engineers the confidence to design an innovative remediation plan.
-Global’s vapor treatment system was designed to be the heart of this cleanup strategy.
+Global Technologies’ vapor treatment system was at the heart of this strategy.

-Global selected a catalyst that utilizes a honeycomb construction to provide superior airflow and low pressure drop.
-The catalyst selected has undergone extensive technical development and field-testing and was chosen to accommodate the unique airflow volume, the amount and type of VOC, and the desired destruction efficiency of the Kai Tak project.
+Global chose a catalyst that utilizes honeycomb shape construction to provide superior airflow and low pressure drop.
+The catalyst selected had undergone extensive technical development, and field-testing, and was chosen to accommodate the unique airflow volume, the amount and type of VOC, and the desired destruction efficiency of the project.

-Another key design feature of Global’s vapor treatment system was the variable frequency drive (VFD).
-The VFD controls the speed of the system fan, regulating airflow through the system and allowing the oxidizer to handle efficiently the air volume fluctuations from the 2,000-plus extraction wells.
-With a maximum turndown ratio of 10:1, the VFD can produce energy savings far superior to an inlet vane damper.
-Global provided the VFD with a particulate filter and housed it in a NEMA 4 enclosure to protect it from the sun and other elements.
+Another key design feature of Global Technologies’ vapor treatment system was the variable frequency drive (VFD).
+The VFD controls the speed of the system fan, regulating airflow through the system and allowing the oxidizer to efficiently handle the air volume fluctuations from the 2,000-plus extraction wells.
+With a maximum turndown ratio of 10:1, the VFD produces energy savings far superior to an inlet vane damper.
+Global provided the VFD with a particulate filter and housed it in a NEMA 4 enclosure to protect it from the sun and outdoor elements.

-Like all Global Technologies’ systems, the Model 80 Remedi-CatTM was manufactured with the highest quality workmanship and materials of construction.
-The heat exchanger and reactor were constructed of 304L stainless steel with continuous, leak-tested welding around all seams.
+Like all Global Technologies’ systems, the Model 80 Remedi-Cat™ was manufactured with the highest quality workmanship and construction materials.
+The heat exchanger and reactor were constructed of 304L stainless steel with continuous leak-tested welding around all seams.
 To withstand the natural elements, the exterior shell was constructed of aluminized steel with a coat of UV resistant polyurethane paint.
 High-density mineral wool was placed between the inner and outer shells to maintain external skin temperatures at safe levels.

-A final significant consideration was worker and equipment safety, which is a major concern for every Global Technologies system and especially important on a high profile project like Kai Tak.
-With safety in mind, Global has developed a state-of-the-art Programmable Logic Controller (PLC) which allows safe and intelligent operation with minimum risk.
-The PLC provides immediate troubleshooting, first-out shutdown detection and operator assistance for start-up.
-Global’s built-in, user-friendly features provide the on-site operators more control, increased up-time, and reduced maintenance costs.
+A final consideration was worker and equipment safety, which is a significant concern for every Global Technologies system, but is especially important on a high-profile project like Kai Tak.
+With safety in mind, Global developed a state-of-the-art Programmable Logic Controller (PLC) which allows safe and intelligent operation with minimal risk.
+The PLC provides immediate troubleshooting, first-out shutdown detection, and operator assistance for start-up.
+Global Technologies’ user-friendly features provide the on-site operators with more control, decreased downtime, and reduced maintenance costs.

-Global Technologies’ understanding of a customer’s unique needs, coupled with the engineering know-how necessary to fulfill these needs, resulted in another satisfied Global customer.
-The cost-saving strategy of controlling numerous wells with one treatment system was made possible by Global’s ability to accommodate the large and varied airflow from the wells.
-Global’s aggressive and innovative treatment strategies are helping Kai Tak Airport move into a cleaner and safer 21st century.
+Global Technologies’ understanding of a customer’s unique needs, coupled with the engineering know-how necessary to fulfill these needs, resulted in another satisfied customer.
+The cost-saving strategy of controlling numerous wells with one treatment system was made possible by Global Technologies’ ability to accommodate the large and varied airflow from the wells.
+Global Technologies’ aggressive and innovative treatment strategies assisted the once busiest airport move into a cleaner and safer 21st century.

 The Challenge